GrailFinder/gf-lt/README.md

 #### has/supports
 - character card spec;
-- llama.cpp api, deepseek (other ones were not tested);
+- llama.cpp api, deepseek, openrouter (other ones were not tested);
 - showing images (not really, for now only if your char card is png it could show it);
 - tts/stt (if whisper.cpp server / fastapi tts server are provided);